tzipz23/fewpjs-iterators-fndcl-fnexpr-map-lab-2-dc-web-030920/README.md

 ## Define How the `map()` Method Works

-`Array.prototype.map()` is an array method that iterates over all elements, allowing you to apply a function to each element in that array, and changing them into something else.
+`.map()` is an array method that iterates over all elements in an array, allowing you to apply a function to each element in that array, and changing them into something else.
 The result is then returned as a *new* array, leaving the original array unmodified (but remember, **not** the elements we modify, that